Smiley Movement

 [Sign up here to receive a weekly dose of positive news in your inbox]

-Everything has a worth
+Everything Has a Worth

 Featuring drawings and paintings of litter found on the streets of Old Trafford, this 200-page glossy book is a permanent record of what the community needs to change.